-Digging and scratching surfaces is a natural inclination for dogs -- especially for digging breeds like terriers.
+Digging and scratching surfaces is a natural inclination for dogs — especially for digging breeds like terriers.
 Digging at carpet can become destructive, however, and can even snag and hurt your dog's nails.
 Redirect his behavior, make sure he's sufficiently entertained and if the behavior persists, see a vet for a consultation.

 Give him special toys when you leave, such as interactive balls that dribble kibble, to keep him entertained.
-If you're away for extended periods of time, hire a pet sitter or ask a neighbor to check on him during your absence.
+If you're away for extended periods of time, hire a pet sitter, or ask a neighbor to check on him during your absence.

-When to See a Vet
+When to see a vet

 Dogs with severe separation anxiety may be prescribed an anti-anxiety medicine.
 Scratching paired with paw licking also could be a sign of a foot or skin irritation.
 Dogs who just can't seem to get comfortable and are constantly digging at surfaces before lying down may be arthritic; pay attention to how hard it is for your pup to rise from a down position.
 If you can't get to the root of the problem, or your dog becomes aggressive when you try to stop his carpet scratching, it's time to see a vet.